zilliztech/doc_en/megawise/install_megawise_sql_en.md

      4. Import sample data to MegaWise.
      5. Modify parameters.

    If the terminal displays `Successfully installed MegaWise and imported test data`, you can assume that MegaWise is successfully installed and sample data is imported.
+After automatic installation, the MegaWise Docker contains a built-in database, `postgres`.
+The default username is `zilliz` and the password is `zilliz`.

 ## Manually install